 The University of Maryland College Park (UMD), was founded in 1856.
-The suburban campus, located on 1,250 acres, caters to more than 27,000 undergraduate and 10,000 postgraduate students.
+The suburban campus, located on 1,250 acres, caters to about 30,000 undergraduate and 11,000 postgraduate students.
 The school is well-known for its graduate programs in education, the A. James Clark School of Engineering, and the Robert H. Smith School of Business.

 The school is affiliated with several US agencies, including the Department of Defense, Homeland Security, NASA, and the FDA.
 This provides UMD students the opportunity to conduct research in partnership with these organizations.
 The university also offers a Federal Semester program where students can participate in internships with government policy-makers.